alankent/htc-vive-midi/README.md

 To work out what the min and max values are, start the utility up with `--fps 1`.
 At one frame per second it outputs more detailed debugging information so you can see the X and Y values.
 Point your arms up, down, left, and right.
 Write down the minimum and maximum X and Y values you see.
 These are the values you then provide to `--min-x` etc. Use ^C to abort the utility and start it up again with new X/Y bounding box values.
 You *cannot* go beyond these values, so feel free to use values slight beyond what you observe, so you can stretch further if needed.
 You could just use 0 and 2, but it reduces the accuracy of position data as you end up only using a subset of the available 0 to 127 integer coordinate space.

 ### Hand Rotation Angles

 `-lha` and `-rha` tell the utility the starting angle of the puppet's left and right hands in degress in the artwork.
 (Zero is up, 180 is down.)
 In order to compute the rotation value to use, the default hand angle in the artwork must be known.
 If you get it wrong, the hands will always look slight bent.
+(Currently the head angle is hard coded to be zero assuming puppets are the right way up by default.)

 The right hand of the puppet defaults to 220 (40 degress from down) and the left 140 (40 degress the other direction from down).
 If your puppet default position has hands directly out sideways, you should use 270 and 90 instead.